 Clinton School alums enjoy positions in government, education, and nonprofits, as well as sectors like business development, entrepreneurship, and fundraising.
-The unique partnerships afforded by the Clinton School enable matching opportunities with organizations and businesses around the world.

 The program also offers the opportunity to learn and network with the Clinton School’s renowned distinguished lecture series.
 Over its 13-year history, the series has hosted nearly 1,200 programs that have totaled over 190,000 attendees and more than 450,000 online views.
 In the past year, the series hosted its 44th ambassador, 23rd Pulitzer Prize winner, and 11th head of state.

-The EMPS program would be an excellent choice for individuals considering either a Master of Public Policy (MPP) or Master of Public Administration (MPA) graduate degree.
+The EMPS program can be an excellent choice for individuals considering either a Master of Public Policy (MPP) or Master of Public Administration (MPA) graduate degree.
 Much like a MPP or MPA, the EMPS equips individuals to serve as managers in executive roles of local, state, and federal governments, and thrive in positions with nonprofits and businesses alike.

 However, while a MPP or MPA primarily teaches students how to manage the world, the EMPS teaches students how to change it.